 Adam Silver’s Career

-Born on April 25, 1962 in Westchester County, New York to Edward and Melba Silver, Adam’s been focused on his career since graduating from Rye High School and earning a political science degree from Duke University.
+Born on April 25, 1962 in Westchester County, New York to Edward Silver and Melba Silver, Adam’s been focused on his career since graduating from Rye High School and earning a political science degree from Duke University.
+It’s fair to assume that growing up near the Big Apple made him a New York Knicks fan.
+Although, this isn’t confirmed.

-He worked as an aide for United States Congressman Les Aucoin for a year before attending the University of Chicago Law School.
-He entered the legal world as a clerk for Southern District of New York Judge Kimba Wood and later as a litigation associate of the Cravath, Swaine & Moore law firm.
+His early life education prepared him to work as an aide for United States Congressman Les Aucoin for a year before attending the University of Chicago Law School.
+He entered the legal world as a law clerk for Southern District of New York Judge Kimba Wood and later as a litigation associate of the Cravath, Swaine & Moore law firm.

 Since 1992, the American lawyer’s worn many hats as an NBA employee including Deputy Commissioner and Chief Operating Officer, President and COO of NBA Entertainment, NBA Chief of Staff, and Special Assistant to the Commissioner of the NBA.
 In his NBA Entertainment role, he was the executive producer of the IMAX movie “Michael Jordan to the Max.”

-As the NBA head man, Silver’s proved he’s capable of making tough decisions under pressure.
+The current commissioner of the National Basketball Association proved he’s capable of making tough decisions under pressure, too.